MA-Lozande/WSM-FFT/README.md

 # WSM-FFT
-WSM wave packet using FFT
+WSM wave packet using FFT and EFDM